connexcs/docs/docs/provider-ratecard.md

 ![alt text][provider-card-4]

+!!! info "Detailed Rate Card setup"
+    For a full description of adding new Rate Cards, see "Rate Card Setup" in the ConnexCS [Video Guide](https://docs.connexcs.com/video-guide/).

 ## Dependent Cards
 These are Customer cards that use the selected rate card.
 Changes to the Provider Rate Card will be applied to each dependent rate card.